Light2Dark/quality-of-life/README.md

 ## Analyzing the data

-You can obtain the datasets in 2 ways.
+You can obtain the datasets by using BigQuery/SQL/Kaggle.
-1. Use BigQuery/SQL/Kaggle to get the dataset
-2. Request the csv files from me at (sham9871@gmail.com).
-The files are too large and there are various tables so we can have a discussion on what sort of data you'd like.
-I'd love to help you out!

 This project uses BigQuery as a Data Warehouse, so you can use SQL to query data.
 All the tables in the prod dataset is public.
 You can star the dataset by doing the following: